Children's Education Foundation - CEF - USA Site

 CEO USA, In-Country Manager - USA

-My involvement with Children's Education Foundation - Vietnam started in 2005 when I met Linda Burn, CEF's founder.
-Learning about her work to help poor children stay in school, and seeing the passion - and tears - in her eyes as she spoke to friends at a fund raiser inspired me to join the then-fledgling charity.
-Soon I realized if we expected people to continue donating we needed to incorporate as a New York State not-for-profit corporation and then obtain IRS 501(c)(3) tax exemption, which we did.
+My involvement with Children's Education Foundation (CEF) started in 2005 when I met Linda Burn, CEF's founder.
+Learning about her work to help poor children stay in school, and seeing the passion - and tears - in her eyes as she spoke to friends at a fund raiser inspired me to help this then-fledgling charity.
+Children's Education Foundation - Vietnam was born to create the support needed.
+Soon I realized if we expected people in the USA to continue donating we needed to incorporate as a New York State not-for-profit corporation and then obtain IRS 501(c)(3) tax exemption, which we did.

 I have been visiting Vietnam annually, joining in on home visits to the sponsored children, an experience that is both depressing and uplifting: such poverty and heartbreaking stories, but also meeting lovely children and their caregivers, who now have hope for improvement to their lives.